DanPearce/CI_PP3_Battleships/README.md

 If the user tries to place a ship that will go over another ship; they are prompted with a warning in red and the steps will also repeat again.

-If the user inputs an incorrect key they are prompted and issued a warning in red to highlight the issue.
+If the user inputs an incorrect key, they are prompted and issued a warning in red to highlight the issue.

 #### Ships Placed
-Once all ships are placed, the user is presented with their placed ships board to remind them of where there ships have been placed and also with a new board - which will be their guessing board.
+Once all ships are placed, the user is presented with their placed ships board to remind them of where their ships have been placed and also with a new board - which will be their guessing board.

 #### Guess Ships
 When the user is presented with their guessing board, they will be prompted to guess a row(1-8) and to guess a column(A-H).
-This will be then checked agaisnt the random board that the computer generated right at the start of the game.
+This will be then checked against the random board that the computer generated right at the start of the game.

-If the user gets a 'hit' the board will visally show them an 'X' in the computers colour, if not the they will see '~' to represent water.
+If the user gets a 'hit' the board will visually show them an 'X' in the computers colour, if not the they will see '~' to represent water.

-The computer will randomly select a place to guess for it's ships to guess too.
+The computer will randomly select a place to guess for its ships to guess too.
 Displaying the opposite in colours.

 Both boards will be displayed for visual impact.

 If the user attempts to place a guess somewhere they have already guessed, they will be prompted in red and asked to try again.
 The computer will automatically try again if already guessing in the same spot.

-If the user inputs an incorrect key they are prompted and issued a warning in red to highlight the issue.
+If the user inputs an incorrect key, they are prompted and issued a warning in red to highlight the issue.

 #### Game Result
 When all 'X' 's have been revealed on either board - the user will be presented with the fact that they either lost, or they won!